The Duchess of Edinburgh’s work to support women in conflict around the world

 In Kosovo, Lebanon, South Sudan and Sierre Leone, Her Royal Highness listened to first-hand accounts from survivors of sexual violence during conflict in their countries.
 The Duchess heard of the challenges faced by the women in bringing their perpetrators to account and securing justice, and tackling the stigma that often surrounds conflict-related sexual violence.

-During the Covid-19 pandemic, Her Royal Highness has been keeping in touch with these international networks remotely, as they deal with the impact of the pandemic on their communities.
+During the Covid-19 pandemic, Her Royal Highness kept in touch with international networks remotely, as they dealt with the impact of the pandemic on their communities.
 The Duchess joined a series of calls with ICAN (International Civil Society Action Network), an organisation which supports and furthers the work of women peacebuilders.

 Her Royal Highness also paid a virtual visit to Libya in October in the days following the ceasefire announcement, to discuss with women peacebuilders the part they hope to play in building sustainable peace for the country.